Kandahar: Medieval history

-It is believed that the Zunbil dynasty were probably the rulers of the Kandahar region from the 7th century until the late 9th century AD.
+It is believed that the Zunbil dynasty governed the Kandahar region from the 7th century until the late 9th century AD.
 Kandahar was taken by Sultan Mahmud of Ghazni in the 11th century followed by the Ghurids of Ghor.

-Kandahar appears to have been renamed Teginābād in the 10th-12th centuries, but the origin of the new name is unclear.
+Kandahar appears to have been renamed Teginābād in the 10th–12th centuries, but the origin of the new name is unclear.
 During this period, nearby Panjway served as the administrative center for the area.
 However, Kandahar was of much more strategic importance, to the extent that Minhaj-i-Siraj attributes the downfall of the Ghaznavids to the loss of Kandahar.
 The city's name was changed back to Kandahar by the 13th century, after Ala ad-Din Husayn Jahansuz sacked Lashkari Bazar, near Bost.
 Again, the reason for the name change is not clear.